ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed any and all game VFX going missing at random (caused by Pinball Wizard effect prefab waking up during game load).
 - Go-Faster Stripes: self-targeted Engi missiles now properly explode (with a grenade explosion but we can't win 'em all).

-**1.10.1**

-- Spacetime Skein now has a percentage buff indicating its ramp-up progress.
-- Added a few greebles to Old War Lidar.
-- UV-mapped and baked Old War Lidar multi-material into a single material (experimenting with workflow, will apply to other items later).
-- Fixed Spacetime Skein almost never detecting movement.
-- Quantum Recombobulator no longer works on interactables that have already been used/are in use.
-- Command Terminal now displays a chat message when it revives someone.
-- Command Terminal now exposes its list of valid random drones for other mods to add to (`ReviveOnce.instance.droneMasterPrefabs.Add(GameObject prefab);`).
-- Fixed an uncommon, mostly-harmless NRE in Quantum Recombobulator and Cardboard Box.